Bogdanp/setup-racket/README.md

 ```

 This sets up a local package catalog at `$GITHUB_WORKSPACE/catalog`
-that has higher priority than the catalogs that come with each Racket
+that has higher priority than the catalogs that come with the Racket
 distribution.
 This can come in handy when testing libraries that are
-a part of the Racket distribution.
+a part of the main Racket distribution.

 ## Gotchas